REQUIRE A BESPOKE LOOK?

 service at NO extra cost.

-Prior to installing a set of sliding wardrobe doors it is important to create a framework that is true, plumb and square – see Fig 1.
-If you are starting from scratch you may find it helpful to read our article How to create a framework for sliding wardrobe doors (article coming soon) using our 18mm thick MFC strike plates and liners to construct a framework.
-The installation of a framework will most likely require the removal of small sections of skirting board without removing from the wall and possibly coving / cornices.
+Prior to installing a set of sliding wardrobe doors it is important to create a frame that is true, plumb and square – see Fig 1.
+If you are starting from scratch you may find it helpful to read our article How to create a frame for sliding wardrobe doors using our 18mm thick MFC strike plates and liners to construct a frame.
+The installation of a frame will most likely require the removal of small sections of skirting board without removing from the wall and possibly coving / cornices.

-As this method enables the vertical elements of the framework to be recessed within rebates that have been cut out from the in-situ skirting board it offers the most professional-looking installation for your framework – see Fig 2.
+As this method enables the vertical elements of the frame to be recessed within rebates that have been cut out from the in-situ skirting board it offers the most professional-looking installation for your frame – see Fig 2.
 The steps described below will work for skirting boards made from either softwood or particle board (MDF).

 First, mark with a pen or pencil on the skirting board the section you need to remove and then, using a spirit level to ensure both lines are exactly vertical, either scribe with a Stanley knife or mark with a pen or pencil, two vertical lines to mark the edges of the section to be removed.